SAP/cloud-security-services-integration-library/samples/sap-java-buildpack-api-usage/README.md

 }
 ```

-# Deployment on Cloud Foundry or SAP HANA XS Advanced
+# Deployment on Cloud Foundry
 To deploy the application, the following steps are required:
 - Configure the Application Router
 - Compile the Java application